microvm/microvm-tutorial/docs/langimpl/interact.rst

     val mainFunc   : Handle  = ca.putFunction(mainFuncID)
     val st         : Handle  = ca.newStack(mainFunc, Seq())

-Most µVM-client API messages use the ID to identify entities, because that is what should be implemented in a realistic environment, in which the binary form µVM IR is used rather than the text form.
+Most Mu-client API messages use the ID to identify entities, because that is what should be implemented in a realistic environment, in which the binary form Mu IR is used rather than the text form.
 The ``microVM.idOf`` method looks up the ID of a given name.

-A **handle** is an opaque representation of a µVM value held by the client agent.
-In this case, the ``ca.putFunction`` message asks the client agent to create a µVM value, which is function reference value referring to the ``@main`` function.
+A **handle** is an opaque representation of a Mu value held by the client agent.
+In this case, the ``ca.putFunction`` message asks the client agent to create a Mu value, which is function reference value referring to the ``@main`` function.
 This value is held by the client agent ``ca``, and it is exposed to the client as the handle ``mainFunc``.
-Similarly the ``ca.newStack`` message tells the client agent to create a new µVM stack, with a frame for the main function with an empty argument list ``Seq()``.
-The returned value is a µVM stack reference, referring to the new stack, and it is exposed to the client as the handle ``st``.
+Similarly the ``ca.newStack`` message tells the client agent to create a new Mu stack, with a frame for the main function with an empty argument list ``Seq()``.
+The returned value is a Mu stack reference, referring to the new stack, and it is exposed to the client as the handle ``st``.

-    There are two reasons why µVM exposes µVM values to the client via opaque handles rather than raw values.
+    There are two reasons why Mu exposes Mu values to the client via opaque handles rather than raw values.

-    1. There is a gap between the type system of the µVM and the type system of the language the client is written in.
-In this case, it is the µVM type system and the Scala type system.
-The µVM may have types which the client language cannot represent.
-For example, the µVM allows integers of some weird lengths (for example, integers of 52 bits) which is not supported by most languages.
+    1. There is a gap between the type system of Mu and the type system of the language the client is written in.
+In this case, it is the Mu type system and the Scala type system.
+Mu may have types which the client language cannot represent.
+For example, Mu allows integers of some weird lengths (for example, integers of 52 bits) which is not supported by most languages.
 If the client is written in C, it does not have reference types.
-The µVM also has opaque types which the representation is a detail of a particular µVM implementation.
+Mu also has opaque types which the representation is a detail of a particular Mu implementation.
 This opaque approach bridges the gap between the two type systems.

-    2. The µVM needs to keep track of all references to the µVM heap in order to perform exact garbage collection.
+    2. Mu needs to keep track of all references to the Mu heap in order to perform exact garbage collection.
 This is trivial if all references exposed to the client are indirect handles via the client agent.
 For implementations which does not move objects, the handle can be the raw